1, 2, & 3 Wire Coolant Temperature Sensor Wiring Diagram

 2 Wire Temp Sensor Coolant Temperature Sensor Wiring Diagram

 In a two-wire coolant temperature sensor, the ECU controls the radiator fan through the relay.
 The sensor does not have a direct connection with the radiator fan.
-The ECU takes the information from the coolant temperature sensor and decides to turn the fan ON or OFF.
+The ECU takes the info from the coolant temp sensor and decides to turn the fan ON or OFF to act as a thermostat.

 The ECU continuously monitors the temperature of the coolant, when it reaches almost 98 degrees Celsius; the ECU then orders the radiator fan by providing an earth signal to the radiator relay in the fuse box.